sixeyed/going-async/README.md

 ## Next Steps

 The Webinar focuses on how to scale your system, but there's much more to messaging.

-Check out my @Pluralsight course, [Message Queue FUndamentals in .NET](http://www.pluralsight.com/courses/message-queue-fundamentals-dotnet) for more patterns, practices, and lots more queueing technologies.
+Check out my @Pluralsight course, [Message Queue Fundamentals in .NET](http://www.pluralsight.com/courses/message-queue-fundamentals-dotnet) for more patterns, practices, and lots more queueing technologies.